 Michigan EMT Certification Program Overviews

 There are a number of 2-year schools offering EMT programs in Michigan.
-Oakland Community College and Wayne County Community College both provide basic, intermediate and advanced programs.
+Read about two schools that offer basic, intermediate and advanced programs that prepare students for EMT certification.

 Oakland Community College's Emergency Medical Technician (EMT) Programs